 Merida Big Nine 2020 – a $999 Single Front Chainring Trail Bike

 Whether you are a beginner rider looking for a new off-road commuter bike or a seasoned trail explorer, the Merida Big Nine 400 is a great mountain bike for a wide range of riders.
-Equipped with the latest technologies by well-known component brands, there is a lot on offer at an affordable price tag.
+Equipped with the latest technologies by well-known component brands, there is a lot to offer at an affordable price tag.

 The 2020 Big Nine retails for $999 and attracts buyers who are looking for an affordable bike to get out on the trails with yet don’t want to compromise on quality.